smartfog/fogflow/doc/en/source/example3.rst

 *****************************************
-Showcase the integration with Orion
+Integrate FogFlow with FIWARE
 *****************************************

-Since November 2017 FogFlow has been promoted as an incubated open source Generic Enabler (GE) in the FIWARE community [4].
+Since November 2017 FogFlow has been promoted as an incubated open source Generic Enabler (GE) in the FIWARE community.
 Within this community, FogFlow holds a unique position as Cloud-Edge Orchestrator to launch and manage dynamic data processing flows seamlessly over cloud and edges for data ingestion, transformation, and also advanced analytics.